-A food cart is a mobile food and beverage service.
-Food is sold from a non-motorized vehicle that is moved by its operator.
+A food cart is a non-motorized vehicle selling prepackaged or ready-to-eat foods.
 All food carts must be meet Minnesota Food Code requirements.

-A food and beverage business in a motorized vehicle or trailer that can be easily moved to another location.
+A food truck prepares and/or serves food from a motorized vehicle or a trailer, curbside or on private property, that can be easily moved to another location.